ethz-asl/modular_semantic_segmentation/README.md

 Preferably call this from a virtualenvironment to avoid conflicts with system-wide python packets

 Tests can be triggered with `make test`.
+Make sure you install the test-requirements before.

 #Usage